rjgalela/100-days-of-code/log.md

 **Today's Progress**: Finished all of the Basic Javascript problems on Free Code Camp.

 **Thoughts**: I'm making faster progress on Free Code Camp then I expected.
 Aiming to get the FCC Front End Certificate before the Day 50 mark.

+### Day 4: January 9, Monday

+**Today's Progress**: Finished all of the Object Oriented and Functional Programming problems on Free Code Camp.
+Also started Basic Algorithms section.

+**Thoughts**: Got farther then I did last year on Free Code Camp in just the past 4 days.